 Please submit the Shipment Report even if you have not yet shipped over 15 mmbf and do not yet owe an assessment for the calendar year.

-The “Shipment/Import Quarterly Report” should be submitted to the SLB by the 30th day after the end of the quarter, accompanied by payment of the assessment and necessary supporting documents.
+The Shipment Quarterly Report should be submitted to the SLB by the 30th day after the end of the quarter.
+Please email the report to email@example.com.

 If you would like to mail your check and quarterly report, please make your check payable to the Softwood Lumber Board and mail to: